Skip to main content

 Dear [Hiring Manager Name],

 Thank you for offering me the [Job Title] position with [Company Name].
-I appreciate the time, consideration and thoughtful conversations throughout the hiring process.
+I appreciate your time, consideration, and the thoughtful conversations we had throughout the hiring process.

 After careful reflection, I have decided to decline the offer for personal reasons.
-I do not take the decision lightly, especially given the positive impression I had of the team and the role.
+This was not an easy decision, especially given the positive impression I had of the team and the role.

-I am grateful for the opportunity to have been considered and for the confidence you showed in my profile.
-I hope you understand my decision and that we may have the chance to connect again in the future.
+I am grateful for the opportunity to have been considered and for the confidence you showed in me.
+I hope you understand my decision and that we have the chance to connect again in the future.

 Thank you again for your time and kindness.
-I wish you and the team continued success.
+I wish you and your team continued success.

 Warm regards,